Algernon132/Trunk/trunk-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Running backend

+To test back end code, run `npm install -g nodemon`.
+After nodemon is installed, run `nodemon server.js` to start the server.
+HTTP requests can be made to test the routes on http://localhost:5000 and checked on MongoDB Atlas at mongodb+srv://TrunkAdmin:admin@trunk-zugog.mongodb.net/test?retryWrites=true&w=majority